ridaprivt/Carvo-X/README.md

     - Locally on the user's device, providing the option to create and manage a personal collection of models in a specific directory.
     - On the cloud, enabling users to access their models from any device with an internet connection.

-- :busts_in_silhouette: **User Signup and Login:** Users can sign up and log in to Modula using their preferred method, including Google login/signup.
+- :busts_in_silhouette: **User Signup and Login:** Users can sign up and log in to Carvo X using login/signup.

 - :bar_chart: **View Recent Models:** Users can view their most recently generated 3D models for easy access.